-The vast majority of professional footballers have to work after the conclusion of their playing career, and therefore developing new skills and qualifications while still playing should allow for a smoother transition period.
+The vast majority of professional footballers have to work after their playing career ends, so it is important to develop new skills and qualifications while you’re still playing to help with your transition.

-PFA Scotland provides advice, guidance and funding for players in preparation for a second career.
-Therefore players should be pro active in their approach to education and training and make full use of the assistance available.
+PFA Scotland provides advice, guidance and funding for players in preparation for a second career so please make full use of the assistance available.

-“Flexibility is a key factor for player education and training opportunities, and we have now established key contacts in the university and college sector across the country who understand the needs of our members.
+We have established key contacts in the university and college sector across the country who understand the needs of our members.
 They provide open, flexible and part time learning opportunities to fit in and around training and playing commitments.
-In addition to formal modes of learning we have now developed a number of bespoke courses exclusively available to PFA Scotland members at discounted rates.
-These courses are delivered by PFA Scotland preferred learning providers who are experts in their fields.”
+In addition, there are also a number of bespoke courses exclusively available to PFA Scotland members at discounted rates.
+These include:

 PFA Scotland can help advise and guide you on your chosen path in to Education – call Michelle on 07796 171490 or email firstname.lastname@example.org